Devnets

 Joining the devnet

-For execution layer developers implementing stateless EIPs or anybody interested in just following the devnet in order to use their node as a private RPC endpoint, we recommend using the two called lodestar-quickstart.
+For execution layer developers implementing stateless EIPs or anybody interested in just following the devnet to use their node as a private RPC endpoint, we recommend using the tool called lodestar-quickstart.

 Make sure that docker is installed on your system.
 Sync the repository for the first time: